letsencrypt/cp-cps/CP-CPS.md

 ### 4.9.3 Procedure for revocation request

 Anyone may make revocation requests, at any time, via the Certificate Revocation interface of the ACME Protocol defined in RFC 8555 section 7.6.

-A successful revocation request signed by the private key corresponding to the public key in the certificate, per the requirements in Section 4.9.12 of this document, will result in the certificate being revoked with reason code `keyCompromise` and the affected key being blocked for future issuance.
-All currently valid certificates with that key will also be revoked.

-A successful revocation request where a subscriber has demonstrated control over all domains in a certificate and has requested revocation with reason code `keyCompromise` may result in the certificate being revoked with reason code `keyCompromise` but will not result in blocking the key for future issuance or revoking other certificates with the same key unless proof of possession of the private key is demonstrated per the requirements in Section 4.9.12 of this document.
+See section 4.9.12 for additional information.

 Requests for revocation may also be made by emailing [cert-prob-reports@letsencrypt.org](mailto:cert-prob-reports@letsencrypt.org).
 ISRG maintains a continuous (24x7) ability to accept and respond to revocation requests and Certificate Problem Reports.
 ISRG will respond to such requests within 24 hours, though an investigation into the legitimacy of the request may take longer.